 As such, the Company has adopted the fourth edition of the Corporate Governance Principles and Recommendations which was released by the ASX Corporate Governance Council on 27 February 2019 and is effective for financial years beginning on or after 1 July 2020.

-The Company's Corporate Governance Statement for the financial year ending 30 June 2021 was approved by the Board on 28 September 2021.
+The Company's Corporate Governance Statement for the financial year ending 30 June 2022 was approved by the Board on 29 August 2022.
 The Corporate Governance Statement is available at www.bhdlimited.com.au.
-The information contained below is to be read in conjunction with the annual report of Benjamin Hornigold Ltd dated 30 June 2021.